Buyco, Raymand Michael

 Ray's interests include the historiography of the French Revolution, the Russian Revolution, Fascism and the Cold War and has written on Rosa Luxemburg, and the socialist women's movement, George Orwell and the Left Book Club, Robespierre and Rousseau, Jose Ortega y Gasset, Emile Zola, Hanna Arendt, Virginia Woolf and Andre Gide, among others.
 Ray also has a special interest in political and social thought, and tends to focus on the history of ideas in his teaching.

-In addition to being a historian, Ray works as a professional guitarist, vocalist and bandleader in four local cover bands, and as a freelance guitarist in a variety of groups in the area.
+Ray also teaches writing and critical thinking in the English Department at SJSU and American History and Music History at Ohlone College.
+He continues his career in music performance as a professional guitarist, vocalist and bandleader in four local cover bands, and as a freelance guitarist and vocalist in a variety of groups in the area.
 He is a member of the American Federation of Musicians, Local 6.